Exporting Data in Bulk

 By default, a crawl will use an initial bulk export to get the list of Patients from a defined FHIR Group just like the normal bulk export flow.
 After that, it will use those exported Patients to do non-bulk searches.

-But if you don’t even have a FHIR Group at all, you can also specify a custom cohort with a file of MRN values.
+But if you don’t even have a FHIR Group at all, you can also specify a custom cohort with a file of identifier values (for example, MRNs).

-which is a code system that your institution/vendor uses to identify the patient MRN identifiers
+• --id-system which is a code system that your institution/vendor uses to mark the patient identifiers (if not set, direct FHIR IDs will be matched)

 Example